Hope and Change: Chronic Unemployment in the U.S.

 Generally, economists strongly disagree with a common opinion.
-Economic activity rate or a percentage of running adults or those who are looking for a job is extremely small.
+The economic activity rate or a percentage of running adults or those who are looking for a job is extremely small.
 It is the lowest since October 1977.
 However, this recession isn’t caused by a lack of jobs.
-In a total, 3 million jobs were available during the previous year.
+In total, 3 million jobs were available during the previous year.

-Bruce Fallick, an economist at the Federal Reserve Bank of Cleveland who has studied the decline in labour force participation considers a young generation to be one of the decline reasons.
+Bruce Fallick, an economist at the Federal Reserve Bank of Cleveland who has studied the decline in labor force participation considers a young generation to be one of the decline reasons.

 Social Factors: Help or Disservice?